 Bermuda Sedge would have grown on the floor of the original Bermudian forest, beneath a canopy of Bermuda Cedar and Palmetto.
 Bermuda Sedge can grow in very wet conditions like in freshwater marshes, or in forest settings.
 The decomposing leaves and low light on the forest floor provide ideal nutrient-rich, moist growing conditions.
 Bermuda Sedge became rare due to clearing of forest habitats and competition from invasive plants.
 It can still be found in isolated places at Abbots Cliff and Paget Marsh, and is now being planted in restored forests.

-Bermuda Sedge in restored forest on Nonsuch Island Nathaniel Britton wrote in 1918 that Bermuda Sedge “is very rare and presumably on the verge of extinction”.
+Nathaniel Britton wrote in 1918 that Bermuda Sedge “is very rare and presumably on the verge of extinction”.
 Today Bermuda Sedge remains critically endangered.
 Active conservation efforts are underway to propagate Bermuda Sedge in greenhouses and replant it in parks and nature reserves.

 - Protected Species Information Sheet [PDF]

 - IUCN Red List Assessment for Bermuda Sedge